Register Now

 The result is a grocery market with both more customers and more competition.
 If brands can’t distinguish themselves in the growing market, or if they find themselves beaten on service or price by ecommerce or physical stores, they can quickly face unsustainable operations.

-Consider Salsify’s consumer research data, which reports that 78% of U.S. shoppers are now looking for discounts or free delivery to offset the growing cost of products.
-While NPR notes that grocery costs have mostly leveled off after three years of steady growth, leveling off isn’t the same as going down, meaning consumers nationwide are feeling the crunch.
+Salsify’s 2023 consumer research data reported that 78% of U.S. shoppers were looking for discounts or free delivery to offset the growing cost of products.

-If brands can’t deliver experiences that reflect consumer priorities, they risk losing customers who have plenty of other choices.
+This all makes for interesting fodder for food and beverage brands — if you fail to deliver experiences that reflect consumer priorities, you risk losing customers who have plenty of other choices.
 And if companies start falling behind, the increasing pace of change makes it almost impossible to catch up.

 To capture customer interest and keep them coming back, brands need to deploy solutions that speak to changing consumer preferences.
 Here are six solutions making significant strides.